ramalho/expygo/README.md

 This program is implemented in Python 3 and Go for didactic reasons.
 The implementations behave identically as far as I can tell, except for this:

 * On MacOS, Python's `getpass` is used to read the passphrase in practice mode.
-It shows a nice key icon in the console, but it seems to work only with ASCII input.
+It shows a nice key prompt in the console, but it seems to work only with ASCII input.

 ### Comparing the implementations